- Laura Hall, M.S.

 Laura Hall is a biologist and assists the Chemistry and ADME Resources Group in the Program Operations Branch.
 She curates legacy DNTP toxicokinetic and Absorption, Distribution, Metabolism, and Excretion (ADME) studies for addition to the Chemical Effects in Biological Systems database (CEBS).
 Hall is also the recorder for the toxicokinetics faculty meetings.

 During her career at NIEHS, Hall worked in a laboratory setting, first as a chemist in the Laboratory of Reproductive and Developmental Toxicology, and then as a biologist in the Laboratory of Toxicology and Pharmacology.
 She spent one year with the NIEHS Office of Communications and Public Liaison as a writer on temporary assignment before moving to the DNTP.
-She serves on the NIEHS Environmental Awareness Advisory Committee and the NIEHS Quality Council.
+She serves on the NIEHS Environmental Awareness Advisory Committee.

 Hall received her B.A. in Zoology and Chemistry from Duke University in 1976 and a M.S. in Marine Sciences from North Carolina State University in 1982.

 - Perry JL, Dembla-Rajpal N, Hall LA, Pritchard JB.
 A three-dimensional model of human organic anion transporter 1: aromatic amino acids required for substrate transport.
 J Biol Chem.
 2006 Dec 8;281(49):38071-9.
 [Abstract]

 - Bleasby K, Hall LA, Perry JL, Mohrenweiser HW, Pritchard JB.
 Functional consequences of single nucleotide polymorphisms in the human organic anion transporter hOAT1 (SLC22A6).
 J Pharmacol Exp Ther.
 2005 Aug;314(2):923-31.
 [Abstract]